vtex-apps/io-documentation/docs/en/Recipes/development/setting-your-apps-billing-model.md

 # Setting your app's billing model

-Once your app has been developed and is ready to be deployed, it's time to think about its **distribution**.
-That's right: it's time to define who will be able to install your app, if its usage will be charged and, if so, how much it will cost for the interested accounts.
+Once your app has been developed and is ready to go live, it's time to think about its distribution.
+In this step, you must define who will be allowed to install your app, whether your app will be paid or not, and how much it will cost if so.

-To better define these topics, you must first establish if your new app should be private or public on the VTEX IO platform.
+When preparing your app for distribution, you must first establish if your new app will be private or public on the VTEX IO platform.

-Private Apps can only be installed by the `vendor` account, meaning the account responsible for their development and maintenance.
-Public apps, on the other hand, are made available to the entire ecosystem of accounts that use the platform, and a fee may be charged or not.
+- **Private apps** can only be installed by their `vendor` account  (i.e., the account responsible for the app's development and maintenance).
+- **Public apps** are available to all accounts of the VTEX IO ecosystem.
+These apps can be charged or not.

-## Setting my app as private
+## Setting the app as private

-We express our intention to make an app public by using the [`billingOptions` field](https://developers.vtex.com/vtex-developer-docs/docs/vtex-io-documentation-billing-options) in the app's `manifest.json` - file of the application responsible for saving all its metadata.

-If you want to make your app private, remove the `billingOptions` field properly from the app's `manifest.json` file if it already exists in it.
+Take the following steps to make your app private:

+### Step by step

+1. Open your project in any code editor of your preference.
+2. Open the `manifest.json` file and remove the `billingOptions` field.

-Without `billingOptions`, VTEX IO will understand that the app in question should not be made available to any account other than the one specified in the `vendor` field of `manifest.json`.
+Without `billingOptions`, VTEX IO will understand that the app in question should not be made available to any account other than the one specified in the `vendor` field of the `manifest.json` file.

-## Setting my app as public
+## Setting the app as public

-If you want to make your app publicly available, you must also define if the users of your app should be charged or not.

-For both scenarios, you will need to understand how to structure the `billingOptions` field and use its properties.
-Before executing the instructions according to the desired scenario, take a closer look at the [`billingOptions` documentation](https://developers.vtex.com/vtex-developer-docs/docs/vtex-io-documentation-billing-options).

->ℹ️ The data related to the accounts that have installed your app and the contracts generated for each one are stored under VTEX domain.
-If you are interested, [contact the VTEX support team](https://help.vtex.com/tutorial/opening-tickets-to-vtex-support--16yOEqpO32UQYygSmMSSAM) to know more.
+When making your app public available to the entire VTEX IO ecosystem, you must set up the `billingOptions` field in the app's [`manifest.json`](https://developers.vtex.com/vtex-developer-docs/docs/vtex-io-documentation-manifest) file.
+In this context, you will need to:

+- Define whether or not the app will be charged.
+- Register the use of metrics.
+- Register metric data.

+For more information, please refer to the [`billingOptions` documentation](https://developers.vtex.com/vtex-developer-docs/docs/vtex-io-documentation-billing-options).

+### Step by step

+#### Step 1 - Setting the app's pricing

-### Making my app free of charge
+##### Setting the app as free

-1. Open your app code in your code editor.
+1. Open your app in any code editor of your preference.
 2. Open the `manifest.json` file.
 3. Add the `billingOptions` field to your app's `manifest.json` file with the `type` property set as `free`.
 4. Provide a support channel for the app users, using the `support` property.